Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 specially designed

-for late people
+for people of late

 visual and hearing impairments.